 Rent paid by a lessee that is a "related party tenant" will not be qualifying income for purposes of the gross income tests applicable to REITs.
 We currently lease and expect to continue to lease substantially all of our hotels to our TRSs, which will not be treated as "related party tenants" so long as they qualify as "taxable REIT subsidiaries" under the Code.
-To qualify as such, most significantly, a TRS cannot engage in the operation or management of hotels.
+To qualify as such, most significantly, a TRS cannot engage in the direct or indirect operation or management of hotels.
 We believe that our TRSs qualify to be treated as "taxable REIT subsidiaries" for U.S. federal income tax purposes.
-There can be no assurance, however, that the IRS will not challenge the status of a TRS for U.S. federal income tax purposes or that a court would not sustain such a challenge.
+However, given recent scrutiny regarding the operational structure of lodging REITs like us and their third-party management agreements, there can be no assurance that the IRS will not challenge the status of a TRS for U.S. federal income tax purposes or that a court would not sustain such a challenge.
 If the IRS were successful in disqualifying any of our TRSs from treatment as a "taxable REIT subsidiary," it is likely that we would fail to meet the asset tests applicable to REITs and substantially all of our income would fail to qualify for the gross income tests.
 If we failed to meet either the asset tests or the gross income tests, we would likely lose our REIT status.